shawnusaf/MELODIES-MONET/docs/users_guide/supported_plots.rst

 .. figure:: /_static/figures/curtain_O3.png

    **Curtain** - Curtain plot comparing one model results with one observation over the analysis window.
+Note: for multiple models being compared to one observation, each model-observation set would have a separate curtain plot.

 Please refer to the
 `MELODIES MONET project board <https://github.com/orgs/NOAA-CSL/projects/6>`__